2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 Use case extensions specify how and when optional behaviour takes place.
 Extended use cases are meaningful on their own and are independent from the extending use case, while the extending use case define the optional behaviour that may not have much sense by itself.

-Extensions are represented via a dashed line with an open arrow on the end, labeled with the `<<extend>>` keyword, pointing towards the extending use case.
+Extensions are represented via a dashed line with an open arrow on the end, labelled with the `<<extend>>` keyword, pointing towards the extending use case.

 ![Example of a use case extension](./images/computer_science/use_case_extension.svg){width=40%}